silnrsi/smith/README.md

 $> docker --build-arg=ubuntuImage="jetbrains/teamcity-agent" --target=build-agent .
 ```
 We recommend using BuildKit, as it halves the build time with this Dockerfile.
-You can activate this by setting the Enviroment variable `DOCKER_BUILDKIT=1`,
+You can activate this by setting the Enviroment variable `DOCKER_BUILDKIT=1`, or
-see Docker documentation for how to make that permananent.
+see the Docker documentation for how to make that permananent.